ยทUses

 Anything elsebyte-exact hash onlyn/a

-See the receipt gallery → for one anchored sample per format, each linking to a live on-chain receipt.
+See the proof gallery → for one anchored sample per format, each linking to a live on-chain proof.